weisiong24/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-Our Application, WheregotTime is developed for University students.
+Our Application, WhereGotTime is developed for University students.

 ### Value proposition
-It was developed to solve the inconvenience students face when accessing timetables and lecture venues and also to keep track of their timetable.
+It was developed to solve the inconvenience students face when accessing timetables and lecture venues and to keep track of their timetable.
-It is also developed to assist in finding common available time slots for students to study with their peers
+It is also developed to assist in finding common available time slots for students to study with their peers.

 ## User Stories